winitzki/lamonte-jexer-wikis/High-Level-Design.md

   also do Synchronized Output when it detects support for that.

 * For Cells containing images, consecutive horizontal Cells with images are concatenated into one image.
+At this time the hash code for the image cells is computed and checked against the LRU cache.
+  If the image is in cache, then that result is pulled out, wrapped in the cursor position and DCS/ST, and sent out.
-For multihead, that image is then rescaled to match the cell aspect ratio of the final terminal.

-* The (maybe-rescaled) image is then converted to sixel/Jexer/iTerm2, and the final string (minus cursor position and DCS/ST start/end) in put into a LRU cache.
-If the same string of Cells comes in, the cached string is output instead with its own cursor postion and DCS/ST.  (Checking Cell equality is also fast because the Cell has cached the image hash code.)
+* Otherwise, for multihead system the image is then rescaled to match the cell aspect ratio of the final terminal.
+The (maybe-rescaled) image is then converted to sixel/Jexer/iTerm2, and the final string (minus cursor position and DCS/ST start/end) in put into a LRU cache.

 * The result is that no image is ever taller than a single text cell, but can extend across the entire screen (or 1000 max pixels due to